NishanBhattarai327/vanilla-chess/README.md

 # Vanilla Chess

 A modern web-based chess application built with vanilla JavaScript that allows users to play chess against an AI opponent with adjustable difficulty levels.
+This project was developed with the assistance of GitHub Copilot, leveraging AI to enhance the development process and code quality.

 ## Features